MicroDroid/vue-materialize-datatable/README.md

 ```

 For columns, `label` is the name of the column, and `field` is the member it's going to display from the row object.
 The example `rows` array above has objects with field `name`, and because the column has `field: 'name'`, `OverCoder` will be rendered in that column on that row.

+It's also important to set the `numeric` field in column objects to true when the column represents some.. well.. numeric data.
+That's because alignment changes as per the material design spec.